ComposableFi/composable/book/src/governance-and-tokenomics/the-picasso-pica-network-token.md

 ### Data Provider Staking:

-As mentioned previously, for our oracle to query cryptoeconomically secured data feeds, providers will need to stake the Picasso Network token.
+As mentioned previously, for our oracle to query crypto-economically secured data feeds, providers will need to stake the Picasso Network token.
 This will serve as an additional use case for the Picasso token, which will underpin all the DeFi applications that exist in the network.
 The slashing mechanism will burn Picasso Network token, and providing data feeds correctly will result in the awarding of Picasso tokens from inflation.
 This will be balanced by a slashing of a portion of each transaction fee to account for this reward inflation.

 ### Network Usage: